Basix XML Request

 </Switch>

-And elements GetDigits, ReceiveFax and SendFax will add extra variables after they complete.
+And elements GetDigits, ReceiveFax and SendFax will add extra parameters after they complete.

 When the call finishes, if configured to do so, Basix will notify the xml server that the call terminated with parameters CallStatus=completed and DisconnectedBy.